Training Future Monty Roberts Certified Instructors

 Applications are rated according to the following criteria: 1) Background relation to the equine industry; 2) Level of commitment shown to community service and/or social welfare; 3) Financial need; 4) Personal presentation and speaking ability in application video; 5) Age (applicants aged 18 to 29 that meet other criteria will be preferred).

-The initial bursary shall be provided for the 2-week Introductory Course held in Johannesburg, South Africa.
+The initial bursary shall be provided for the 2-week Introductory Course held in Johannesburg, South Africa; Windhoek, Namibia; or Gaborone, Botswana.

-It does not cover passport and/or required visa costs; local flights, airport transfers or other travel costs to international airport; or any additional living costs (above food and board).
+It does not cover flights, airport transfers or other travel costs; accommodation; or any living costs.

 Students do not have to pay back any bursary funds.
 However, after completion of the 2-week Introductory Course of Horsemanship, all bursary students will be required to complete a minimum of 400 hours of community service work with a registered equine welfare (or other animal welfare), child welfare or other approved* non-profit program in their home country within a 24-month period.